maxrice/excel-geocoding-tool/README.md

 Excel Geocoding Tool
 =====================

 Easy to use Geocoding Tool for Excel.
 Download, enable macros, and add your own location data.
 Click Geocode All and you're done.
-Forked from Juice Analytics tool (http://www.juiceanalytics.com/writing/excel-geocoding-tool-v2/)

 Requirements
 ------------